 Each piece of work must be submitted by a particular date set by the MRes/PhD Office and module leader (and displayed on the module web page).
 You will be given notice of these deadlines at the beginning of term and notified of any changes.
 It is your responsibility to arrange your own programme and manage your time accordingly.
 We advise you always to leave a safety margin in case of last–minute difficulties in obtaining books, printing files and so on.
-The University stipulates that markers have a maximum of twenty University working days for completion of marking, so you should receive your marks within 20 (working) days of your submisison.
+The University stipulates that markers have a maximum of twenty University working days for completion of marking, so you should receive your marks within 20 University working days of your submisison.

 Please note that the submission deadlines and test dates can be found on the MRes Hub page.